 Specializations

-Undergraduate journalism majors may earn a 9-to-18 credit specialization in broadcast, investigative or sports journalism within their Bachelor of Arts curriculum if they meet the requirements below.
+Undergraduate journalism majors may pursue a 9-to-18 credit specialization in broadcast, investigative or sports journalism within their Bachelor of Arts curriculum.
+Please note that specializations do not appear on a student's transcript or diploma.

 Students seeking a specialization should speak to their academic advisor for guidance on fitting the specialization into their course of study.